 Slime and punishment

 Many worm predators are as repulsed by slime as we are, so the slime tube worm’s unappealing house is the perfect dwelling (although perhaps lacking in curb appeal).
 If so much as a shadow passes overhead, the worm will quickly withdraw into its distasteful sheath.
 This is crucial for survival, because slime tube worms are slow to regenerate (grow back) missing parts, and if their tentacles are nipped off by a fish or crab, it could be curtains for them.
+A filter-feeding slime tube worm will retract into its tube at the least sign of danger.
+Photo by Julian Finn, Museum Victoria.

 The rapid escape response that allows the worm to reduce its body length by half in a split second is the work of an unusually large nerve cord called the giant ventral axon.
 The powerful contraction it produces simultaneously forces wastes out of the tube, literally “scaring the poop” out of the worm, but saving its head end to feed another day.